koustubhmoharir/linux/_posts/2022-01-08-working-with-the-terminal.md

 ## Editing a complex command

+In vi mode, press Esc and then v to open the command in vi.
+Quitting vi will execute the command.

-`Ctrl + XE` opens an editor with the text on the console.
+In emacs mode, `Ctrl + XE` opens an editor with the text on the console.
 Once editing is complete, exiting the editor with a save executes the command.

 To exit the editor without submitting the command, delete the text in the editor first.

 ## Getting help